- Why are some countries rich and others poor?

-If you choose to study Economics and Business Economics in Utrecht, you choose a broad-based view on economic issues: the real-world perspective.
+If you choose to study Economics and Business Economics at Utrecht, you are choosing to take a broad view of economic issues: the real-world perspective.
 What are the needs and objectives of people and organisations in our complex society?
-What choices do they make in order to fulfil their needs and achieve their objectives?
-To find the right answers to these questions we analyse economic issues with the insights of other fields such as Geography, Law and Social Sciences.
+What choices do they make in order to fulfil those needs and achieve those objectives?
+To find answers to these questions, we analyse economic issues using insights drawn from other fields such as Geography, Law, Social Sciences and Applied Data Science.

 International learning environment

-Your insights will be enriched by the international learning environment offered by the Utrecht University School of Economics (U.S.E.).
-Students come from more than 50 different countries.
-The programme crosses multiple borders: language borders, geographical borders and the borders of other disciplines.
+Your insights will be enriched by the international learning environment offered by Utrecht University School of Economics (U.S.E.).
+Our students come from more than 50 different countries.
+And this programme crosses multiple borders: linguistic, geographical and disciplinary.

 - Mode of study: